bigelod/HaloCEWXR/README.md

 # Credits

-Thanks to LivingFray for the awesome open source Halo CE VR mod
+Thanks to LivingFray for the awesome open source Halo CE VR mod, and everyone else who has contributed to it

 Thanks to Luboš for his work on [WinlatorXR](https://github.com/lvonasek/WinlatorXR) and everyone else who had contributed to portable PC gaming via Winlator